 What can you expect in our Medical Design Trend Update?

 Ask the USER!
 With this general demand for more user involvement in mind, we invite you on an exploratory tour to understand the current opportunities and challenges for real innovation in medical technology and to describe the trends that hold great potential for better medical devices.
-While most players in medical technology are forced to deal with the rapidly increasing regulatory requirements - such as the new European Medical Device Regulation (MDR) or other current standards - we are drawing attention to the topic of medical design trends.
-Two years ago, we published published our first trend report which we have now thoroughly updated.
+While most players in medical technology are forced to deal with the rapidly increasing regulatory requirements - such as the new European Medical Device Regulation (MDR) or other current standards - we draw attention to the topic of medical design trends.
+Two years ago, we published our first trend report , which we have now thoroughly updated.

 15 trends = 15 design challenges